ansible/ansible/docs/docsite/rst/windows_winrm.rst

 * Commands under WinRM are done under a non interactive session which can break certain commands or executables from running

+* Run a process that interacts with ``DPAPI``, this can include installers that call this like the SQL Server installer

 There are three ways in which these issues can be bypassed which are:

 * Set ``ansible_winrm_transport`` to ``credssp`` or ``kerberos`` (with